Mathnerd314/stroscot/docs/Reference/Syntax.rst

 Unicode
 =======

-Practically, most programs will use ASCII.
-But the Unicode algorithms are robust and supporting other languages isn't too hard. `Lots of languages <https://rosettacode.org/wiki/Unicode_variable_names>`__ have support for Unicode, although the exact set of allowed characters varies.

-* Start with bytes.
-Decode using UTF-8, replacing invalid bytes/characters with Unicode's REPLACEMENT CHARACTER U+FFFD.
+The decoding algorithm is as follows: Start with bytes.
+Decode using UTF-8, replacing invalid bytes/characters with Unicode's REPLACEMENT CHARACTER U+FFFD. `NFC <http://unicode.org/reports/tr15/#Norm_Forms>`__ normalize the input, warning if input isn't already normalized.
+Then some combination of the following algorithms to do lexical analysis:
-* `NFC <http://unicode.org/reports/tr15/#Norm_Forms>`__ normalize the input, warning if input isn't normalized.
-There is enough software that automatically normalizes to NFC (e.g. web browsers) that it seems safe to require NFC; bugs can be worked around by changing the input (inserting joiners) rather than modifying NFC.
-* A warning for weird scripts (listed in `TR31 <http://www.unicode.org/reports/tr31/#Table_Candidate_Characters_for_Exclusion_from_Identifiers>`__) or zero-width characters.

-Some combination of the following algorithms to do lexical analysis:

-* `line-breaking <https://www.unicode.org/reports/tr14/#BreakingRules>`__ (specifically, to determine hard / mandatory breaks)
+* `line-breaking <https://www.unicode.org/reports/tr14/#BreakingRules>`__ (specifically, lines end at hard / mandatory breaks)
-* `word-breaking <http://www.unicode.org/reports/tr29/#Word_Boundary_Rules>`__ to split up lines into tokens - it needs to be extended to account for program identifiers / multicharacter symbols
+* `word-breaking <http://www.unicode.org/reports/tr29/#Word_Boundary_Rules>`__ to split up lines into tokens
-* `identifier syntax <https://www.unicode.org/reports/tr31/#Default_Identifier_Syntax>`__, which specifies sets of valid identifier start/continue characters.
-Go's rule is that identifier characters must be letters or digits as defined by Unicode, and exported identifiers must start with an upper-case letter, but this excludes combining characters and Devanagari.
-Go's upper case restriction means 日本語 cannot be exported, and instead X日本語 must be used.

-Stroscot is case-sensitive.
+* `extended grapheme clustering <https://unicode.org/reports/tr29/#Grapheme_Cluster_Boundaries>`__ to split up tokens into characters

+Stroscot is case-sensitive, i.e. it does not do any case transformations on identifiers, but it does not make any syntactic distinctions based on case.

 Layout
 ======

-The most obvious is the initial declaration list, but other constructs introduce clauses as well.
+The most obvious instance of layout is the module declaration list, but other constructs introduce clauses as well.
 For readability, clauses may span multiple lines, so some way of distingishing the start / end of clauses must be defined.
 This amounts to adding braces and semicolons so as to make it layout-insensitive.
-The braces are virtual braces; they don't match with explicit braces.
+The braces are virtual braces; they don't syntactically match with explicit braces, but are semantically identical.

 ::